Written by Medibank

 What is the difference between type 1 and type 2 diabetes?

-Type 1 diabetes is a life-threatening condition that needs to be closely managed with daily care, often involving insulin replacement.
+Type 1 diabetes is a life-threatening condition that needs to be closely managed with daily care, involving insulin replacement.
 Type 2 is more of a progressive condition that can often be initially managed through diet, exercise and other lifestyle changes.
-However, over time, those with type 2 diabetes may require medication to manage their blood glucose levels.
+However, over time, people with type 2 diabetes may require medication to manage their blood glucose levels.

 Learn more about the differences between the two conditions.